brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 10 bht.md

 2. "To explain his meaning more fully, he adds, in the power of his might, which tends greatly to increase our confidence, particularly as it shews the remarkable assistance which God usually bestows upon believers."
 3. "He exhorts them to be courageous, but at the same time reminds them to ask from God a supply of their own deficiencies, and promises that, in answer to their prayers, the power of God will be displayed."

+### Philip Schaff:
+1. "The words ‘my brethren’ must be rejected.
+Singularly enough the Apostle does not thus address his readers throughout this Epistle."
+2. "It is God who strengthens.
+We are strengthened, and thus become strong, but we are not exhorted to ‘be strong.’"
+3. "In the Lord, i.e., Christ, in whom is our life and strength; in fellowship with Him, ‘out of weakness’ we are ‘made strong’."

 ### Archibald T. Robertson:
 2. "Be strong in the Lord."
 3. "In the strength of his might."